open5e/open5e/content/srd/Spellcasting/spells_a-z/c/creation.md

 Adamantine or mithral 1 minute

-Using any material created by this spell as another spell’s material component causes that spell to fail.
+Using any material created by this spell as another spell's material component causes that spell to fail.

 **At Higher Levels.** When you cast this spell using